NonMacAliyun/Apple_Document_Translation/Dispatch Queues.md

 For more information about blocks, including how to declare and use them, see *Blocks Programming Topics*.
 For information about how you add blocks to a dispatch queue, see [Adding Tasks to a Queue](https://developer.apple.com/library/mac/documentation/General/Conceptual/ConcurrencyProgrammingGuide/OperationQueues/OperationQueues.html#//apple_ref/doc/uid/TP40008091-CH102-SW20).

-## Creating and Managing Dispatch Queues
+## Creating and Managing Dispatch Queues(创建、管理队列)

 Before you add your tasks to a queue, you have to decide what type of queue to use and how you intend to use it.
 Dispatch queues can execute tasks either serially or concurrently.
 In addition, if you have a specific use for the queue in mind, you can configure the queue attributes accordingly.
 The following sections show you how to create dispatch queues and configure them for use.

-### Getting the Global Concurrent Dispatch Queues
+### Getting the Global Concurrent Dispatch Queues（获取全局并发队列）

 A concurrent dispatch queue is useful when you have multiple tasks that can run in parallel.
 A concurrent queue is still a queue in that it dequeues tasks in a first-in, first-out order; however, a concurrent queue may dequeue additional tasks before any previous tasks finish.
 The actual number of tasks executed by a concurrent queue at any given moment is variable and can change dynamically as conditions in your application change.
 Many factors affect the number of tasks executed by the concurrent queues, including the number of available cores, the amount of work being done by other processes, and the number and priority of tasks in other serial dispatch queues.

+（概要：并行队列在任务并行执行的时候很有用。任务出列的次序不同。执行的任务的数量是动态改变的）

 The system provides each application with four concurrent dispatch queues.
 These queues are global to the application and are differentiated only by their priority level.
 Because they are global, you do not create them explicitly.
 Instead, you ask for one of the queues using the `dispatch_get_global_queue`function, as shown in the following example: